 Linda L Franklin is a writer, clinical social worker and psychotherapist.
 She is also a “birthmother” of her first son given up to adoption in 1964.
 Since being encouraged by her youngest son to search for his brother, she located her now adult son and developed a relationship with him and his family.

-She has written her memoir, River of Connection, about her search and reunion.
-She is currently in the process of final revision and expects to publish her story by Spring of 2019.
+Her memoir, I’ll Always Carry You: A Mother’s Story of Adoption Loss, Grief, and Healing, about her search, discovery, and reunion will be published in Fall, 2019.
 Linda’s book is the powerful account of her decision to discover her son’s identity and to pursue a relationship with him, leading to the joy of reconnecting with her lost son and of healing the grief that she uncovered in that process.
 If you would like to receive a complimentary copy of Chapter One, please click here to fill out the form on the BOOKS page.

 Linda’s career as a Licensed Clinical Social Worker spans almost forty years and entails work with individuals in psychotherapy, as well as work in multiple agencies, including for people with developmental disabilities, brain trauma, chronic pain, medical illnesses, mental illnesses, and chemical dependencies.
 Ultimately, Linda gravitated to offering individual therapy in outpatient psychiatric settings to people facing a wide range of depressive, anxious, traumatic, abuse-related and grief and loss issues.
 Linda still maintains a part-time private practice in her detached home office and has never ceased to be amazed at her good fortune in being allowed to witness, share and guide in her clients’ journeys of healing and growth.